exercism/analyzer-pipeline/Spec.md

 }
 ```

-For errored requests, the status hash may include additional structured information about the error
+For errored requests, the status hash may include additional structured information about the error (both in the status `error` field and also detailed within `context` .

 e.g.